rikimaru0345/org.kde.plasma.taskmanager/README.md

 ## ✨ Added Features

+### 🚨 Note 🚨 Even though the screenshot suggests that scrolling only works over a task, this is not true.
+When you select "executes a command", that will work anywhere on the taskmanager bar, including the empty regions.

 New options have been added, highlighted in red below:

 ![new options](images/Screenshot_20250706_095743.png)

 The scroll up/down commands are obviously customizable.
 I just happen to like being able to adjust my system audio volume by scrolling anywhere on the taskbar.

 ---